 1. SCOPE OF APPLICATION

-Any deviating terms and conditions of the customer shall not apply.
-This shall also apply if we do not expressly object to their application.
+(4) We do not accept any deviating conditions of the Customer.
+This also applies if we do not expressly object to their inclusion.

 2. TEST PHASE AND CONCLUSION OF CONTRACT